Kenny Jackett

 A skilful left-footed player, able to play in defence or midfield, Jackett was capped 31 times for Wales.
-He spent his entire playing career at Watford before his career was ended by injury at the age of 28.
+He spent his entire playing career at Watford, where his career was ended by injury at the age of 28.
 Having moved on to the club's coaching staff, he began his managerial career during the 1996–97 season.

 From 2004 to 2007 he was manager of Swansea City, leading the club to promotion and several trophies.
 He served as Millwall manager for six seasons, again bringing a promotion, before resigning in May 2013; weeks later he took over as manager of Wolverhampton Wanderers, a position he held until July 2016, yet again garnering a promotion along the way.

 Jackett was appointed Rotherham United manager in October 2016 before leaving in November.
-In June 2017 it was announced he would take over from Paul Cook to become the Portsmouth manager.
+In June 2017 he took over from Paul Cook to become the Portsmouth manager.
 In May 2021, Jackett took over from Jobi McAnuff as manager of Leyton Orient.